 2. Almost every comptupter has a speelchekker, so use it.
 Yoo could even use teh auto-tect correction for commun errors.

-4. One mistake that irks me is The incorrect use of capitalisation.
-I just cringe when I know that i is always wrong.
+4. One mistake that irks me is The incorrect use of capitalization. i cringe when I see it. i is always wrong.

 4. When you use numbered bullets, make sure they are correctly sequential.

-6. Check your formatting in blog post as errors are not always obvious.
+6. Check your formatting in a blog post because some errors are not always obvious.

-7. USE OF SHOUTING CAPITALS WILL OFFEND READERS, SO DON’T USE THEM.
+7. USING SHOUTING CAPITALS WILL OFFEND SOME READERS, SO DON’T USE THEM.
 Except for unavoidable acronyms.
 LOL

-8. There are some who think; oddly enough, that punctuation–commas, colons, exclamation marks, quotation marks and em dashes, are a sign: or are symbolic, of high intellect.
-In fact, the opposite is true and you stand a good chance of looking like an over punctuated fool.
+8. There are some who think; oddly enough, that punctuation–commas, colons, semicolons, exclamation marks, quotation marks, and em dashes, are a sign: or are symbolic, of a highly intelligent writing style.
+In fact, the opposite is true, and you stand a good chance of your sentence structure being completely over punctuated and unreadable.

-10. Reading long passages of text on the Internet; whether it be on a computer, laptop or mobile phone is very tiring on a reader’s eyes so you should be careful not to ramble on with long sentences and un-paragraphed passages of text that are neither informative nor interesting as you will lose your reader very quickly as they will become bored and stop reading your diatribe quicker than you can say, Mark Twain,, so don’t just keep typing ad infinitum about your pet subject or writing fiction in long and badly punctuated sentences that keep waffling on without ever coming to the point that was probably your intention to begin with but you forgot about once you got started and decided to add one extra point in your sentence that should have included a relative pronoun but you got lazy and just used a random comma and kept on typing.
+10. Reading long passages of text on the Internet; whether it be on a computer, laptop or mobile phone is very tiring on a reader’s eyes so you should be careful not to ramble on with long sentences and un-paragraphed passages of text that are neither informative nor interesting as you will lose your reader very quickly as they will become bored and stop reading your diatribe quicker than you can say, Mark Twain, so don’t just keep typing ad infinitum about your pet subject or writing fiction in long and badly punctuated sentences that keep waffling on without ever coming to the point that was probably your intention, to begin with, but you forgot about it once you got started and decided to add one extra point in your sentence that should have included a relative pronoun, but you got lazy and just used a random comma and kept on typing.
 Phew!
 Stop!
-Don’t write a book online.
+Don’t write a book in one sentence or paragraph.

-12. Be quite sure that your title is relevant and is an accurate summary of your article.
+12. Be quite sure that your title is relevant and is an accurate summary of your article about 10 writing tips.